Some hotels are a destination in their own right. And when it comes to the five-star Hotel Bellevue Palace in Bern, its reputation precedes it.

 Pictures speak louder than words… After watching several orders of meringue fly out of the kitchen, we decide to get “just” a small portion:

 At the end of the weekend, we look at each other and smile: with all those fun times, there truly was NO TIME TO SLEEP!

 Hotel Bellevue Palace is a member of The Leading Hotels of the World and Swiss Deluxe Hotels.

 Phone: +41 31 320 45 45

 Many thanks to Mr. Bührer and Mrs. Abdelali for the warm welcome and for making our stay so amazing.
-For the purpose of this review, they have invited us for two nights, incl. half-board and picnic in the park.
+For this review, they have invited us for two nights, incl. half-board and a picnic in the park.